-In the last two years, Hartpury's achievement of its strategic goals has been significant with the key transition to university status in line with its ambitions in place from 13th September 2018.
-Its quality has been recognised with Teaching Excellence Framework (TEF) Gold achieved June 2017 and confirmed as retained for two further years in July 2019, its FE provision was graded outstanding by OFSTED in 2018 and OFSTED also reassessed its residential accommodation as outstanding in 2019.
+In the last three years, Hartpury's ongoing achievement of its strategic goals has been significant with the key transition to university status in line with its ambitions in place from 13th September 2018.
+Its quality has been recognised with Teaching Excellence Framework (TEF) Gold achieved June 2017 and confirmed as retained until 2022 (an updated standard is being developed which Hartpury is preparing for),, its FE provision was graded outstanding by OFSTED in 2018 and OFSTED also reassessed its residential accommodation as outstanding in 2019.
 Recruitment of both HE and FE students has grown.
 This performance, along with achievement of the University's financial plan, are key elements used in assessment of remuneration for senior staff.
-The Vice-Chancellor, Principal and Chief Executive was recognised as being of key importance in the achievement of these goals and ensuring successful management of the organisation through the transition.
+The Vice-Chancellor, Principal and Chief Executive was recognised as being of key importance in the achievement of these goals and ensuring successful management of the organisation through the transition, which was recognised as particularly challenging this year due to the ongoing impact of the pandemic.

-The organisation's structure has increased in complexity with transition to university status, whilst continuing to operate a further education college as a subsidiary company limited by guarantee and meet the regulatory framework of the higher education and further education sectors.
+The organisation's structure increased in complexity with transition to university status, whilst continuing to operate a further education college as a subsidiary company limited by guarantee and meet the regulatory framework of the higher education and further education sectors.
 Hartpury is committed to ensuring parity of esteem for both further and higher education.
 Hartpury continues to work consistently and effectively towards its mission to be a specialist niche provider delivering relevant, effective and high-quality education and training for employment in sport, equine, animal and agricultural industries; locally, regionally, nationally and internationally and manages its recruitment to balance the need to meet this range of markets.